tejuscs/adb_azure/adb-connect-with-vs/adb-connect-with-vs.md

     ![This image shows the result of performing the above step.](./images/sqlcl.png " ")

-- SQLcl Terminal is opened and connected to your Autonomous Datbaase.
+- SQLcl Terminal is opened and connected to your Autonomous Database.

 - Test the connectivity: